 Introduction

-<insert RAS lexicon>

-Introduction

 This document is meant as a quick start guide for RAS users who plan on using the more advanced functionality in RAS.
 Before reading this document, we recommend reading the Basic Quick Start Guide, which outlines how to use the web application in general, as well as the RAS Lexicon, which explains some commonly used terms.
 By the end of this guide, you’ll be able to create your own custom dashboards, using real-life data.